Updated: October, 2018

 Just like in most major decisions, timing is everything.
 Creating the right timetable and understanding the timing of your project is crucial.
 Once you secure funding, laying out an optimal timetable for implementation is your next step.
 Of course every project will have unforeseen delays along the way, but setting a framework for your ideal timetable as you begin can help you see potential bumps in the road and plan for how you’ll use your team’s resources throughout.

-Insider tip: You want to give yourself enough runway from start to finish for an ideal timeline.
-In my experience, tight timelines often are rarely followed and lead to extended deadlines.
-Build in time to answer vendor questions and to score the responses themselves.
-These items are the most likely to delay the project and could put you in a bind.
-A good rule of thumb for the timeline is to estimate between six to seven months from releasing the RFP to finishing the contracting.
+Insider tip: The most important item to remember regarding the timeline is to give yourself enough runway from start to finish regarding the process.
+In my experience, tight timelines often are never followed and lead to extended deadlines.
+Also, make sure that you have allotted enough time to answer vendor questions, scoring the responses themselves, and leaving time for contract negotiations.
+In my experience, these are items that can delay the project and could put you in a bind.
+A good rule of thumb for the timeline is between six to seven months from releasing the RFP to finishing the contracting.

 5. Select the right partner